rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

 .. image:: /img/msc/agg_state_array.png
    :align: center

-* Bit 2 can not be transmitted using RSMP
+* Bit 2 is unused and is always set to false
 * Bit 3 is true if there are any active alarms with priority 1
 * Bit 4 is true if there are any active alarms with priority 2
 * Bit 5 is true if there are any active alarms with priority 3
-* Bit 6 and bit 7 can not be active at the same time
+* Bit 6 and bit 7 can not be set to true simultaneously
-* Bit 8 can not be transmitted using RSMP
+* Bit 8 is unused and is always set to false

 Please see section :ref:`alarm-priority`.